UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 ## Experiments

-The authors tested the performance of VectorNet on one vehicle behavior prediction benchmark, the Agroverse dataset.
+The authors tested the performance of VectorNet on one vehicle behaviour prediction benchmark, the Agroverse dataset.

 ### Dataset

-Argoverse motion forecasting is a dataset designed for vehicle havior prediction with trajectory histories.
+Argoverse motion forecasting is a dataset designed for vehicle behaviour prediction with trajectory histories.
 There are 333K 5-second long sequences split into 211K training, 41K validation and 80K testing sequences.
-The creators curated this dataset by mining interesting and diverse scenarios, such as yielding for a merging vehicle, crossing an intersection, etc. The trajectories are sampled at 10Hz, with (0, 2] seoncds are used as observation and (2, 5] seconds for trajectory prediction.
-Each sequence has one "interesting" agent whose trajectory is the precition target.
+The creators curated this dataset by mining interesting and diverse scenarios, such as yielding for a merging vehicle, crossing an intersection, etc. The trajectories are sampled at 10Hz, with (0, 2] seconds are used as observation and (2, 5] seconds for trajectory prediction.
+Each sequence has one "interesting" agent whose trajectory is the prediction target.

 ### Metrics